-Large, integrated team projects:
+4.2.1.1 Large, integrated team projects

-Projects falling within the following focus areas have been identified for support in 2017/18:
+Projects falling within the following focus areas have been identified for support (selection in 2018 and implementation in 2019-2021):

 - 1. Resolution of taxonomic problems, and documenting distribution and abundance of plant and animal species used for medicinal purposes in South Africa. - 2.
-Biological control: identification of potential biocontrol agents through being able to identify the pest / pathogen / alien and its origin, the identification of natural predators / pathogens of it, and close relatives of the host and potential agents. - 3.
-Biodiversity functionality.
+Biological control: identification of potential biocontrol agents through being able to identify the pest / pathogen / alien and its origin, the identification of natural predators / pathogens of it, and close relatives of the host and potential agents. - Biodiversity functionality.
 Better understanding of key functional attributes of different species in ecosystems, and the key interactions between them, focusing on terrestrial regulatory services systems.
 Regulatory services include invasion resistance, pollination, climate regulation, carbon sequestration, soil fertility, pest and disease control in agricultural systems. - 4.
 Multi-taxa surveys of strategic geographic areas (eg. new or proposed protected areas, areas targeted for development, areas with high levels of dependence on biodiversity for livelihoods, areas of importance for providing ecological infrastructure) that produce all of the following: species pages, DNA barcodes, species occurrence and abundance data.
 Mobilization of existing records for the species recorded or for the area could also be included in the project.

-Small strategic grants:
+4.2.1.2 Small strategic grants: